goettinger-akrocon/goettinger-akrocon.github.io/index.md

 *Playing with Scorpion / Creature (Saturday)
 In this workshop you need to be comfortable climbing the silk.
 From there we will start to built the creature, explore different movements and discover different ways to enter and exit the figure.
 We want to play with the creature and experiment with ways to include it in a choreography.*

+#### All the belays!
+(Samstag) Trainer: Anita
+Der Belay ist eine klassische und einfache Wicklung, aber die Einfachheit täuscht.
+Es gibt unzählige kreative Möglichkeiten, in den Belay hinein- oder wieder hinauszukommen, die alles andere als langweilig sind.
+In diesem Workshop sammeln wir gemeinsam verschiedene Ein- und Ausgänge.
+Ich zeige euch gerne einige meiner Lieblingsvariationen, freue mich aber genauso auf eure Ideen.
+Lasst uns gemeinsam Varianten ausprobieren und vielleicht sogar neue Wege in oder aus dem Belay finden!

+*All the belays (Saturday)
+The Belay is a basic wrap.
+However, there a re numerous ways into and also out of belay that are anything but basic.
+Let us together collect a number of entries and exits to belay.
+I am happy to show some of my collection, but also happy to see variations from others or even create some more during the workshop.*

 #### Kreativität und Improvisation am Tuch – Erste Schritte (Sonntag).
 Trainer: Caro
 Zu improvisieren und sich kreativ am Tuch zu bewegen ist nicht nur hocherfahrenen Luftakrobat*innen vorbehalten – auch als Anfänger*in hast du viele Möglichkeiten, Ausdruck und verschiedene Bewegungsqualitäten in deine Praxis einzubauen.